 Those who follow me on Instagram or Facebook will recognise this photo.
 It’s creeping phlox called Candy Stripe that I bought on a birthday outing a few years ago.
 Every year it flowers at the same time of year reminding me of that lovely day out.
 Some of my favourite plants in my garden have been given to me by friends and relatives, and every time they bloom I’m reminded of the giver.
 I love the way plants have the capacity to bring back memories like that.

 I’m having a much better gardening year this year to last.
-Anyone following the blog for a while will know all about my veg gardening woes last year and the year before.
+Anyone following the website for a while will know all about my veg gardening woes last year and the year before.
 I think it’s primarily because the weather is not being kind to slugs.
 My tomato plants are playing a blinder, so much so I’ll probably have to re-home some.
 I’ve also discovered gorgeous new poppy in the ornamental garden (see Instagram account for a photo), which was a huge delight.
 On top of that I found evidence of bees staying in my bee hotel and my recently installed bird feeder is now feeding mummy and daddy blue tits who have a nest nearby.

 And for the cherry on this week’s post here’s some positive sustainable news items!